Does Coinbase Report to the IRS? More Than You Think

 How CountDeFi Fixes Coinbase Tax Reporting Problems

-At CountDeFi, we're already seeing the fallout from 1099-DA mismatches .
+At CountDeFi, we're already seeing the fallout from 1099-DA mismatches.
 Traders come to us with forms showing incomplete proceeds, unreported basis, and no clear picture of what they actually owe.
 The fear of course is that a weird 1099-DA from Coinbase will trigger a full-blown IRS crypto tax audit.

+The CountDeFi team of accountants and data scientists are experts in Coinbase tax reporting.
 We forensically trace transaction history across wallets, exchanges, and chains to build an accurate, defensible tax position.
 Because data clarity equals crypto tax accuracy.

 Chris Herbst is the founder of CountDeFi, a crypto tax specialist with degrees in both accounting and computer science, and a registered Tax Professional (GTP, CIBA).
 This article is for educational purposes only and does not constitute tax, legal, or investment advice.
 Consult a qualified tax professional for guidance specific to your situation.